 Supplementary Fig. 8.
 MPRA identifies variants with allele-specific skew, with lentiviral and transfection assays showing markedly different results.

 (a) MPRA workflow. (i) Synthesized variants centered in 150 bp of reference DNA are tagged with DNA barcodes, (ii) and then cloned into the MPRA construct. (iii) The library is sequenced to quantify input tag abundances, (iv) and is then either delivered with transfection (T-MPRA) or lentivirus (L-MPRA) to cell lines, which are either left unstimulated or activated with relevant immune ligands. (v) RNA is then harvested and expression of each allele is quantified by RNA-sequencing the expressed barcodes.
-The RNA barcodes are then normalized to the prevalence of the barcode within the DNA library (from iii), and reference and alternate alleles are compared for their ability to promote reporter expression. (b) Pairwise correlation (colour) between allele-specific expression for all MPRA experiments (all cell types, stimulation conditions, and delivery methods; x and y axes).
+The RNA barcodes are then normalized to the prevalence of the barcode within the DNA library (from iii), and reference and alternate alleles are compared for their ability to promote reporter expression. (b) Pairwise correlation (Pearson’s r; colour) between allele-specific expression for all MPRA experiments (all cell types, stimulation conditions, and delivery methods; x and y axes).
 Although samples are correlated within each delivery method, they are uncorrelated between lentiviral and transfection delivery.